Sinio-Manoka/tsunami_lab/doc/sphinx/input/Two_Dimensional_Solver.rst

     }

-lets now add a Stations class in the io folder. for the Stations class we will need to creat the following files : ``Station.cpp``
+lets now add a Station class in the io folder. for the Station class we will need to creat the following files : ``Station.cpp``
 , ``Station.h`` and ``Station.test.cpp``.